haje01/flask-plate/README.md

         ./myapp
     </pre>

-3. remove .git folder and init new git repository.
+3. Remove .git folder and init new git repository.
-4. edit as your own!
+4. Edit as your own!